Atlanta: 20th century

+Atlanta played a vital role in the Allied effort during World War II.
+Colonel Blake Van Leer, the president of Georgia Tech, played a significant part by lobbying war-related manufacturing companies like Lockheed Martin to move to Atlanta, successfully lobbying the Government to build military bases, in turn helping attract thousands of new residents through new jobs.
+Van Leer also launched major research centers, which included Neely Nuclear Research Center and funds to help make Georgia Tech the "MIT" of the south while also founding Southern Polytechnic State University.

+These new defense industries attracted thousands of new residents and generated revenues, resulting in rapid population and economic growth.
+In the 1950s, the city's newly constructed highway system, supported by federal subsidies, allowed middle class Atlantans the ability to relocate to the suburbs.
+As a result, the city began to make up an ever-smaller proportion of the metropolitan area's population.

-Civil Rights movement
+Civil rights movement

 African-American veterans returned from World War II seeking full rights in their country and began heightened activism.
-In exchange for support by that portion of the black community that could vote, in 1948 the mayor ordered the hiring of the first eight African-American police officers in the city.
+In exchange for support by that portion of the Black community that could vote, in 1948 the mayor ordered the hiring of the first eight African-American police officers in the city.

 Much controversy preceded the 1956 Sugar Bowl, when the Pitt Panthers, with African-American fullback Bobby Grier on the roster, met the Georgia Tech Yellow Jackets.
 There had been controversy over whether Grier should be allowed to play due to his race, and whether Georgia Tech should even play at all due to Georgia's Governor Marvin Griffin's opposition to racial integration.
 After Griffin publicly sent a telegram to the state's Board of Regents requesting Georgia Tech not to engage in racially integrated events, Georgia Tech's president Blake R. Van Leer rejected the request and threatened to resign.
-The game went on as planned.
+Later, students from both Georgia Tech and the University of Georgia held a protest against Griffin's stance, which soon turned into a riot.
+The students broke windows, upturned parking meters, hung Griffin in effigy, and marched all the way to the governor's mansion, surrounding it until 3:30 a.m.
+Griffin publicly blamed Georgia Tech's president for the "riots" and requested he be replaced and Georgia Tech's state funding be cut off.
+On December 5 the Georgia Tech board of regents voted 13–1 in favor of allowing the game to proceed as scheduled.